So, why is Victoria, British Columbia an amazing weekend trip idea?

 Interested in visiting the “Garden City” on your next trip?
 Continue reading below for the top 8 things to do when you visit!

-We also have a great ideas on a charming Vancouver trip article to check out!
+We also have a great ideas on a charming Vancouver trip article to help you plan even more adventures!

 Tip: You can have this view from this amazing VRBO waterfront condo and stay like a local rather than a hotel.